-This article describes how the ApexSQL Audit central repository database can be migrated to another server or another SQL Server instance.
+This article describes how the ApexSQL Audit central repository database can be migrated to another SQL Server instance or host.

 In such cases, it’s required to migrate the central repository database to a new (target) server/SQL Server instance and re-configure existing auditing instances, using the following migration checklist and action steps:

 Using the steps described in the Installing ApexSQL Audit knowledgebase article, install ApexSQL Audit on the target server/SQL Server instance.
-Once the GUI and central repository database are installed on the target server (e.g. PRODUCTION_SERVER_NEW), restore the archive backup on the SQL Server instance that you specified as the main application host during the installation.
+Once the GUI and central repository database are installed on the target server we can proceed further with reconfiguring auditing and update our system data to use a new database for storing audit data trail.

 Re-configuring auditing instances

 After the installation of the new server, re-configure ApexSQL Audit auditing instances by adding them and importing the configuration.
 Here is a step-by-step scenario:

 - Run ApexSQL Audit GUI and choose Configure tab